instructure/canvas-lms/doc/api/plagiarism_platform.md

 ...
 ```

 Canvas will then create a Tool Setting for the TP associated with the assignment when the `Canvas.placements.similarityDetection` launch occurs for the first time.
-This Tool Setting can be used to store TP specific assignment-level configuration that will be copied to the new context during a course copy.
+This Tool Setting can be used to store TP-specific assignment-level configuration that will be copied to the new context during a course copy.

 ##### 2. Store assignment-level custom configuration in Tool Settings
 ```